anthonycoffey/React-Native-App/memory-bank/progress.md

   - Added a back button to the header of the `create-job` screen in `app/dashboard/_layout.tsx`.
   - Reduced the font size of the `CardTitle` component in `components/Typography.tsx` to make the titles less prominent.
   - This change aligns the page's layout with other screens, ensuring a uniform look and feel.
+- **Added Loading Spinner to File Viewer:**
+  - Updated `components/job/JobFiles.tsx` to display a loading spinner (`ActivityIndicator`) in the `FileViewerModal` while images or videos are loading.
+  - Added an `isLoading` state to the modal.
+  - Used `onLoadStart` and `onLoadEnd` for the `Image` component.
+  - Used a `useEffect` hook to monitor the `player.status` for the `Video` component.
+- **Camera Flash Control:**
+  - Added a flash control button to the `CameraCaptureModal`.
+  - Implemented state management to cycle through flash modes ('on', 'off', 'auto') for photos.
+  - Implemented torch functionality for video recording.
+  - The selected flash/torch mode is now applied to the `CameraView` using the `flash` and `enableTorch` props.

 ## What's Left to Build